 Do I need a special licence to driver professionally?

-Endorsements are generally required for people who drive as part of their job, e.g. tow truck drivers, taxi drivers and instructors.
-You must get special driver licence endorsements if, for example, you’re going to be carrying paying passengers or dangerous goods, or instructing other people how to drive.
+For example, you must get special driver licence endorsements if you’re going to be carrying paying passengers or dangerous goods, or instructing other people how to drive.

 There are specific rules for each endorsement, and for most endorsements you will need to complete an approved course.
 You will normally be required to hold the appropriate endorsement and class to drive a specific sort of vehicle professionally as well as any other licences or certificates that are necessary.